Guide to the Home Office Deduction For Taxes

 You don’t need to be a social recluse who never leaves the house in order to claim the home office deduction.
 You’re welcome to work from coffee shops and visit client sites and meetings, as long as you use your home workstation weekly.

 For example, if you’re a real estate broker constantly running between open houses and answering emails on your phone, you can still claim a home office, since you use it for computer work every week for business use.
 However, as a delivery driver you often have little need for computer work, and using your workstation a few times a year to organize expenses doesn’t count as regular use.

 Doesn’t have to be used continuously throughout the year

 With the global Coronavirus or Covid-19 pandemic and mandatory quarantine in place in most states, almost every freelancer in 2020 should claim a home office for at least part of the year.
 After all, your home was probably your principal place of business.
 For example, if you normally work from a co-working space but started working from home in April, then you can claim the home office deduction from your self-employment income beginning in April or when the coronavirus stay home started.

 Unfortunately, you can’t claim studio lease or co-working space fees alongside a home office.
 You’re free to claim a home office one month and then a coworking membership the next, but not both in the same month.

+With the cost of rent these days, this tax break is HUGE!
 A percentage of your monthly rent payment is tax deductible for every month you claim a home office.
 With the cost of urban rent these days, this write-off can be extremely valuable!